yarkhinephyo/15-445-database-systems-notes/12-13 - Query Execution.md

 ![](images/Pasted%20image%2020221006131612.png)

 Fewer function calls than the Iterator Model, which will speed up the processing.
 Good for OLTP workloads that access a small number of tuples at a time.
+Not suited for OLAP queries as large intermediate results will have to be spilled onto disk between operators.

 <u>Vectorization Model</u>

 "Next" function that returns batches instead of a single tuple.
 The size of batch depends on the hardware or query properties.
 Makes uses of SIMD instructions.

-Ideal for OLAP because it greatly reduces the number of function invocations per operator.
+Ideal for OLAP because it greatly reduces the number of function invocations per operator (as compared to the normal iterator model).

 **Access Methods**